null

 Water Temperature How It Cleans When to Use

-Cold Water Limited ability to dissolve oils and urine residues Sometimes used for pre-wash in standard machines, but generally not ideal for the main wash
+Cold Water Limited ability to dissolve oils and urine residues Sometimes used for pre-wash in standard machines, but usually not ideal for the main wash

 Warm Water Helps detergents dissolve oils and lift residue Best for most everyday pre-wash and main wash cycles